 The second approach is embodied.
 I pass on methods I have learnt, some of which based on yoga techniques, which are particularly good at introducing calm into the nervous system.
 We work out how these can be incorporated into a daily structure to help the sleep process.
 Sleeplessness happens mostly because the body is too activated.
 It is simply too wired to settle well or for long.
 The cycle of anxiety that develops when we anticipate being sleepless and its consequences, only adds to the problem.
 The main work of sleep management is to be sooth the nervous system to bring deep release to the body, and this is what some forms of restorative yoga are very good at.
 This is introduced in a safe way accessible to anyone.
 People who are lacking movement practice may also be encouraged to try out some form of movement.
 We get a good example from animals who move their bodies to dissipate stress.

 This work is by its nature one to one.
-The issues are too individual to work with in a group environment.
 It is suggested that anyone wishing help tries out an initial session to see if the approach appeals to them.
 This is 90 minutes long followed by another five sessions of 60 minutes.
 This is usually sufficient to start initiating real change, and follow-up sessions can be arranged where necessary.

 "I would highly recommend Derek.
 He helped me change my perspective to sleep which was blocking my ability to relax and switch off.
 I learnt I have an overactive nervous system which was not allowing me to go to sleep and once asleep, resulted in disrupted sleep throughout the night.
 Techniques using restorative yoga positions and mediation allowed me to find ways to relax and slow down.
 The sleep diary helped me to see the progress I was making over the six sessions.
 Derek was very supportive and it was great to have a space to talk through events which were also impacting on my inability to switch off.
 I learnt a lot and cannot thank Derek enough for his time and patience."